-- 4. Rights of Way and Easements - a.
-The Cooperative shall construct, own, operate, and maintain distribution lines only along easements, public streets, roads, and highways which are by legal right accessible to the utility's equipment and which the utility has the legal right to occupy, and on the public lands and private property across which rights of way and easements satisfactory to the Cooperative are provided without cost or condemnation by the Cooperative. - b.
+4. Rights of Way and Easements

+a.
+The Cooperative shall construct, own, operate, and maintain distribution lines only along easements, public streets, roads, and highways which are by legal right accessible to the utility's equipment and which the utility has the legal right to occupy, and on the public lands and private property across which rights of way and easements satisfactory to the Cooperative are provided without cost or condemnation by the Cooperative.

+b.
 Rights-of-way and easements suitable to the cooperative for the underground distribution facilities must be furnished by the Applicant in reasonable time to meet service requirements.
 The Applicant shall make the area in which the underground distribution facilities are to be located accessible to the Cooperative's equipment, remove all obstructions from such area, stake to show property lines and final grade, perform rough grading to a reasonable approximation of final grade, and maintain clearing and grading during construction by the Cooperative.
-Suitable land rights shall be granted to the Cooperative obligating the Applicant and subsequent property owners to provide continuing access to the utility for operation, maintenance or replacement of its facilities, and to prevent any encroachment in the utility's easement or substantial changes in grade or elevation thereof. - 5.
-Installation of Underground Distribution System Within New Subdivisions - a.
-Where appropriate contractual arrangements have been made, the Cooperative shall install within the subdivision an underground electric distribution system of sufficient capacity and suitable materials which, in its judgment, will assure that the property owners will receive safe and adequate electric service for the foreseeable future. - b.
+Suitable land rights shall be granted to the Cooperative obligating the Applicant and subsequent property owners to provide continuing access to the utility for operation, maintenance or replacement of its facilities, and to prevent any encroachment in the utility's easement or substantial changes in grade or elevation thereof.

+5. Installation of Underground Distribution System Within New Subdivisions a.
+Where appropriate contractual arrangements have been made, the Cooperative shall install within the subdivision an underground electric distribution system of sufficient capacity and suitable materials which, in its judgment, will assure that the property owners will receive safe and adequate electric service for the foreseeable future.

+b.
 All single phase conductors installed by the utility shall be underground.
-Appurtenances such as transformers, pedestal mounted terminals, switching equipment, and meter cabinets may be placed above ground. - c.
-Multi-phase primary mains or feeders required within a subdivision to supply local distribution or to serve individual multi-phase loads may be overhead unless underground is required by governmental authority or chosen by the Applicant, in either of which case the differential cost of underground shall be borne by the Applicant. - d.
-The Applicant will be required to supply and install all conduit, perform all necessary trenching and backfilling in accordance with the Cooperative's specifications. - e.
+Appurtenances such as transformers, pedestal mounted terminals, switching equipment, and meter cabinets may be placed above ground.

+c.
+Multi-phase primary mains or feeders required within a subdivision to supply local distribution or to serve individual multi-phase loads may be overhead unless underground is required by governmental authority or chosen by the Applicant, in either of which case the differential cost of underground shall be borne by the Applicant.

+d.
+The Applicant will be required to supply and install all conduit, perform all necessary trenching and backfilling in accordance with the Cooperative's specifications.

+e.
 Underground line extensions will be provided per the same rules and regulations as overhead line extensions.
-No additional fees will be charged for new underground line extensions. - f.
+No additional fees will be charged for new underground line extensions.

+f.
 Plans for the location of all facilities to be installed must be approved by the Cooperative and the Applicant prior to construction.
-Alterations in plans by the Applicant which require additional cost of installation or consideration shall be at the sole expense of the Applicant. - g.
-The Cooperative shall not be obligated to install any facility within a subdivision until satisfactory arrangements for the payment of charges have been completed by the Applicant. - ${f h.}$ The charges specified in these rules are based on the premise that each i.
-All electrical facilities shall be installed and constructed to comply with the rules and regulations of the Public Service Commission, National Electric Safety Code, Clark Energy Specifications, or other rules and regulations which may be applicable.
+Alterations in plans by the Applicant which require additional cost of installation or consideration shall be at the sole expense of the Applicant.

+g.
+The Cooperative shall not be obligated to install any facility within a subdivision until satisfactory arrangements for the payment of charges have been completed by the Applicant.

-Applicant will cooperate with the utility in an effort to keep the cost of construction and installation of the underground electric distribution system as low as possible and make satisfactory arrangements for the payment of the above charges prior to the installation of the facilities.
+h.
+The charges specified in these rules are based on the premise that each Applicant will cooperate with the utility in an effort to keep the cost of construction and installation of the underground electric distribution system as low as possible and make satisfactory arrangements for the payment of the above charges prior to the installation of the facilities.